wp-plugins/grooveshark/readme.txt

 Once you install the plugin, you will find a Grooveshark RSS widget when you go to the admin Widget page.
 Simply drag this widget to one of your sidebars.
 You will have the option of showing your favorite songs feed and your recently listened songs feed.
 Any visitor to your blog can then subscribe to your feeds.
 The feeds are updated periodically as you listen to songs and add songs to your favorites, so anyone subscribe to your feeds will be able to share your taste in music even as it changes.

+Note that some wordpress installations are incompatible with the Grooveshark RSS feature of the Grooveshark for Wordpress feature.
+As a result, Grooveshark RSS is now disabled by default, and must be enabled via the plugin's Settings page for Grooveshark RSS to appear as a widget.

 = Why does the Grooveshark Widget disrupt the appearance of my blog posts? =

 This can happen in two ways:
-If you choose to add a Grooveshark Widget to your wordpress sidebar, it is recommended that you keep the widget width to 200px, since this width fits best with the default wordpress theme.
+If you choose to add a Grooveshark Widget to your wordpress sidebar, it is recommended that you keep the widget width to 200px, since this width fits best with the default wordpress theme and with sidebar width for a majority of worpdress themes.
 If a Grooveshark Widget disrupts the appearance of your blog from your sidebar, decrease the width of the widget (under Appearance in the Add Song box when you are editing posts or in the Widgets page) but do keep in mind that the minimum width is 150px.

-= Why does the Grooveshark Plugin slow the load time for my edit pages? =

-When you first provide your login information in the Grooveshark Settings page, the plugin will retrieve all your playlists and their songs from Grooveshark.
-If you have many playlists and songs saved to those playlists, this process may take several seconds to complete.
-However, after the initial retrieval of your playlists, all playlist information is stored by the plugin locally, reducing the need to retrieve playlist information.
-Once the playlist information is saved, your edit page load times should return to what they were before.
+If you make the widget too large, it could also disrupt the appearance of your blog posts when you add a widget to a post.
+The maximum length and width of a widget are 1000 pixels each, but you may want to keep the dimensions low, particularly width, to ensure that the Grooveshark Widgets do not disrupt the layout and appearance of your blog.

 == Screenshots ==